jenkins-infra/jenkins-io-components/docs-src/index.md

   </div>
 </section>

+## &lt;jio-datetime-box>

+`<jio-navbar>` shows the standard jenkins navbar

+* Note should really be fixed to the top of the page, or at least the width of the page

 ### HTML

 <section>

-* Note should really be fixed to the top of the page, or at least the width of the page

   <div>